teja788/Interview_Preparation_Notes/Data_Engineering/Udemy_Docker_Course.md

 * Inside of every docker file we specify a Base image, Run some commands to install additional programs, Specify a command to run on container starting
 * To create an image that runs a redis-server container:
    * Create a directory redis-image and go to the directory
-   * create a file with name Dockerfie
+   * create a file with name Dockerfile
    * Paste following commands ans save
       * FROM alpine
       * run apk add --update redis